-Homemade face masks are always a great alternative if you’d like to try a home facial, or in between esthetician visits to prolong the benefits of facial.
+Homemade face masks are always a great alternative if you’d like to try a home facial, or in between esthetician visits to prolong the benefits of a facial.
 However, I’m often asked about the proportions for mask ingredients and how much you need for just one mask.
-It can be tough to gauge.
+It can be tough to gauge when you’re mixing ingredients.
 You want the benefits of using fresh ingredients, but if you make too much, what do you do with the leftovers?
 No one wants it to go to waste!

 Tropical Enzyme Ice Face Mask

 This tropical enzyme-packed mask is great for aging skin, pigmentation problems, or overall exfoliation.
 Full of alpha hydroxy acids, vitamins A and C, and polyphenols, this mask will help dissolve dead skin cells while moisturizing the skin.
 It’s a great mask for year round use.